rootzoll/angular-translate-sheet-export/README.md

-# localizable-sheet-script
+# Angular Translate Google Sheet export

-A Google Sheets script that will take a sheet in a specific format and return JSON data to be used within the JS Angular i18n if the konfetti app.
+A Google Sheets script that will take a sheet in a specific format and return JSON i18N data to be used for the "Angular Translate" framework (Angular 1.x) - see https://github.com/angular-translate/angular-translate

+We use it in our konfetti project to work with our translators together in a easy way.
+We invite them to the Google Sheet, they can add their translations in a familiar environment and we use the script to export the translation and paste them into our konfetti project: https://github.com/rootzoll/konfetti-app

 ## Installing